Bumblebee202111/doubean-public/README.md

    conclusion: GroupDetailActivity + FragmentStatePagerAdapter + Intent/Bundle\)

 I repeated these steps on version 7 & 8, only to find that the ugly and lengthy code is still almost unchanged.
 It really surprised me.
-What I should do: pass tab info to the constructor / newInstance method / Bundle of a tab/page Fragment so it is always known to the tab.
-In my opinion, loading of tab info should happen \(be implemented\) inside the GroupDetailFragment \(autonomy\).
-Till now, I still haven't find an elegant solution to it.
+In early July, after weeks of architecture optimization, I solved it by attaching adapter only when data is ready, and used an Event wrapper to set the default position \(which would soon be replaced by a Coroutine method\) .